 Our work build upon previous works in offline RL and temporal distance learning.

 \paragraph{Goal-conditioned Reinforcement Learning.}

-Our findings particularly concern the discussions seen in recent work regarding the stitching and horizon generalization capabilities of GCRL.
-Recent findings \citep{park2025horizon} have shown that while offline RL is easy to scale on short-horizon tasks, it is difficult to learn long-horizon tasks that require more complex reasoning within the agent, which can easily deviate from the optimal distance due to compounding TD errors.
+Recent work has studied the stitching and horizon generalization capabilities of GCRL. \citet{park2025horizon} show that while offline RL is easy to scale on short-horizon tasks, it is difficult to learn long-horizon tasks that require more complex reasoning within the agent, which can easily deviate from the optimal distance due to compounding TD errors.
 Other findings have shown that combinatorial generalization and stitching do not necessarily need dynamic programming \citep{ghugare2024closing, brandfonbrener2023doesreturnconditionedsupervisedlearning, garg2023extremeqlearningmaxentrl}, which gives promise to using simpler methods for learning stitchable policies.

 \paragraph{Offline RL for Robotics.}